IAMPathak2702/DahnIndia/README.md

   latest approved version at startup instead of a `COPY` baked into the image, so retraining doesn't require rebuilding and redeploying the whole service.
-- Add basic auth / an API key (e.g. Azure API Management in front) - there's none right now, which is fine for a "not a production system" brief, but it'd be the first thing I'd add before this touched a real device fleet.
+- No auth on the API right now, which is fine for a "not a production system" brief but the first gap to close before this touched a real device fleet - basic auth or an API key, e.g. via Azure API Management in front of the service.

 ## 9. Repo layout